d0tTino/docs-/docs/index.md

 scripts/migrate_old_docs.sh
 ```

-The script clones the legacy repo, filters only the documentation files using
+The script clones the legacy repo, filters only the documentation files using `git filter-repo`, and
-`git filter-repo`, and fetches the result as a local branch called `d0tTino-
+fetches the result as a local branch called `d0tTino-import`.
+Merge that branch to incorporate the
-import`.
-Merge that branch to incorporate the history:
+history:

 ```bash
 git merge d0tTino-import --allow-unrelated-histories